SIP Analog Modem Server – Alarm Panels

 Ademco Contact ID

-The Ademco Contact ID (CID) protocol relies on precise handshake tones followed by DTMF message transmission and kissoff tone message acknowledgement.
+The Ademco Contact ID (CID) protocol, also known as SIA DC-05, relies on precise handshake tones followed by DTMF message transmission and kissoff tone message acknowledgement.
 CID requires both the DTMF and precise tone generation and detection capabilities of the Voice Command Set.
 This common protocol is utilized across many Ademco variants including Standard 3×1 and 4×1, Extended 3×1 and 4×1, 3×2 and 4×2, etc.

 The Sonitrol protocol utilizes Bell 103 style data transmission and reception along with audio pass through.
 The Sonitrol protocol requires the SAMS data modulations customized for alarm panel monitoring as well as the voice-data mode transition capability of the Voice Command Set.

-The SIA 2000 alarm panel protocol utilizes standard Bell and ITU modulations for data transfer.
+The SIA 2000 alarm panel protocol, also known as SIA DC-04, utilizes standard Bell and ITU modulations for data transfer.
 VOCALs alarm panel optimized automode startup procedures ensure proper rate and modulation selection.

 The fully software based architecture utilized by SAMS combined with decades of experience with data modems and telecommunications means that VOCAL can customize interfaces and functionality as required by any Alarm Panel Protocols.